DuurenbayarUlz/ElectionSimulationCS483/README.md

 ## Potential Issues in Running:
 - It might show an error about missing Pycryptodome or Crypto while running, to go about it:
--> go to directory where python is install (or follow the filepath where the error is) -> Scroll until you see Crypto or Pycryptodome or similar folders and paste them into the project directory -> Replace existing Crypto and Pycryptodome folders
+-> go to directory where python is installed (or follow the filepath where the error is) -> Scroll until you see Crypto or Pycryptodome or similar folders and paste them into the project directory -> Replace existing Crypto and Pycryptodome folders